 Florida slingshot ride snaps moments before launch

 PANAMA CITY BEACH, Fla.
-(AP) — Two tourists at a Florida amusement park received a scare when a cable on a slingshot-style ride snapped before it started.
+(AP) — Two riders at a Florida amusement park received a scare when a cable on a slingshot-style ride snapped just before it started.

 Officials at Cobra Adventure Park did not immediately comment.
-Hurst says the park gave a refund to the riders but felt that nobody was apologetic.
+Hurst says the park gave a refund to the riders but she felt that no one was apologetic.

 Information from: WTVT-TV, http://www.wtvt.com/

-Note: An earlier version of this report incorrectly said it was Hurst's brother-in-law and a friend who were on the ride.